d4weed/gfw-article/blog.md

 It turns out there are a bunch of very smart(er) people out there, willing to do the hard work for us, which is: exposing GLSL functionality to a high level API in JavaScript, typically using some stage hierarchy paradigm, think `container.addChild(sprite); sprite.x = 42;` (oooh the glorious days of Flash, may you rest in peace).
 Those smart people build what's called <a href="https://html5gameengine.com/">2D rendering libraries for the browser</a>: Phaser, Pixi.js, HaxeFlixel, etc. Those libraries are typically used to develop games, but why not for tracking illegal fishing on a map as well?

 So how do you pick a rendering engine?
 Project's activity on GitHub, quality of the documentation, reputation ?
-Yeah, sure, but more importantly: performance, aka BUNNIES !
+Yeah, sure, but more importantly: BUNNIES !

 ![](bunnies-small.gif)

-Since Pixi.js can render and animate tens of thousands of bunnies on a blank canvas without breaking a sweat, it will render and animate tens of thousands of fishing vessels on a map.
+Yes, people use bouncing bunnies to measure a 2D graphics engine performance, why?
+Since Pixi.js can render and animate <a href="http://www.goodboydigital.com/pixijs/bunnymark/">tens of thousands of bunnies</a> on a blank canvas without breaking a sweat, it will surely render and animate tens of thousands of fishing vessels on a map.

 So we can stay in the nice High-level-land of JavaScript, while leaving the GLSL logic to tested and proven codebases.
 We focus on highly maintainable, abstract code that ties well with our application model (Redux) and the rest of the UI rendering logic (React), while all the "dirty work" is done by the rendering engine.

-As an added bonus, Pixi.js can fallback to rendering into a canvas 2D, for older setups (you might be surprised for instance, to learn that the Intel HD 3000 GPU, which equips a lot of 2010-2012 macs, is on Chrome's WebGL blacklist).
+As an added bonus, Pixi.js can fallback to rendering into a canvas 2D, for older setups (you might be surprised for instance, to learn that the Intel HD 3000 GPU, which equips a lot of 2010-2012 macs, <a href="https://twitter.com/alteredq/status/783240214584107008">is on Chrome's WebGL blacklist</a>).
 We even discovered, as a late minute surprise, that the performance with this mode was quite tolerable.

+### Tinting and switching brush styles

+ZEE Espagne/France

+### Compute graphical attributes 'offline'
+JS is the bottleneck

 ### Map / canvas interaction